miRackModular/Geodesics/README.md

 # Modules <a id="modules"></a>

 Here are the modules.
-Short desctiptions are given below, while more detailed information can be found in the [user manual](GeodesicsUserManualBeta.pdf).
+Short desctiptions are given below, while more detailed information can be found in the [user manual](GeodesicsUserManual061.pdf).
+A summary of changes done in version 0.6.1 can be found [here](GeodesicsWhatsNew061.pdf).

 * [Black Holes](#blackholes): Gravitational Voltage Controled Amplifiers.